Kelly J. Baker: Career

 As a graduate student, Baker began writing for a public audience as a contributing editor at the nascent Religion in American History blog.
 From 2007 to 2009, she was a lecturer at University of New Mexico and Central New Mexico Community College where she taught religious studies and humanities.
 From 2010 to 2013, Baker was a lecturer of religious studies and an affiliated faculty member of American and global studies at University of Tennessee.
-She began her career as a freelance writer in 2013.
-In 2016, Baker started as the editor of Women in Higher Education.
+She began her career as a freelance writer in 2013, and in 2016, she started as the editor of Women in Higher Education.

 Baker is a commentator on higher education, sexism, and religion and its intersections to race, class, gender, and violence.
 She co-hosts the podcast Pod Only Knows, which "invite[s] other people from the wide and wild world of religious studies to talk to them about why and how they do what they do and why their work matters to us all."

 Personal life

-Baker resides in Marianna, Florida with her husband and five cats.
+Baker resides in Marianna, Florida, with her husband and five cats.